Public transport in Florence — tram, bus and passes explained

 The easiest way to reach the hilltop Etruscan town of Fiesole — one of the best half-day trips from Florence.

 Journey time: approximately 25–30 minutes.
 Frequency: every 15–20 minutes.
 Fare: standard €1.50 — Fiesole is within the ATAF zone.
+See the Fiesole half-day guide for what to see once you arrive.

 Route 23 — Cross-river and Oltrarno